 What will happen next?

 If your course duration is less than six months, you will be issued a vignette (visa sticker) that covers the full length of your course and you do not need to collect a BRP in the UK.

 Please do not book your flight to the UK until you have received your visa.
-Most Tier 4 applications are decided within 15 working days of your visa appointment, however on occasion there can be delays and we advise against booking a flight in advance which may need to be cancelled or rescheduled.
+Most visa applications are decided within 15 working days of your visa appointment, however on occasion there can be delays and we advise against booking a flight in advance which may need to be cancelled or rescheduled.

 Vignette transfer/visa error

 If there is an error on your vignette, please contact the Visa Application Centre where you made your application to correct it before you travel.

 If the passport containing your vignette has been lost or stolen, you should apply online for a Vignette transfer at a cost of £189 after you receive your new passport.
 When making the application select the following route - Reason for visit: Other; Visa Type: Others; Visa sub-type: Vignette transfer.